What Is A Dental Crown?

 - Severely worn teeth

 - Teeth that have had a root canal

 - The teeth on both sides of a bridge

 There are several different methods of crown restoration, each using a different crown material.
 Different types of crown material include:

-Metal crowns are made entirely of a metal alloy that may include gold, platinum, palladium, or other elements.
-Compared with other kinds of crowns, metal crowns preserve more of the tooth structure.
-They withstand biting and chewing forces well and rarely chip or break.
-The biggest drawback of metal crowns is the metallic color.
+Metal crowns are made of a metal alloy and can include gold, platinum, palladium, or other elements.
+In comparison to other crowns, metal crowns can preserve more of the tooth structure.
+Additionally, they can withstand the force from biting and chewing well.
+This reduces the chance of chipping or breaking.